cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/env-vars-advanced.md

 ## Using AUTO_GENERATE

-**AUTO_GENERATE** allow you to insert placeholder environment variables into your application, and Cloud 66 will automatically replace them with a random string.
+**AUTO_GENERATE** allows you to insert placeholder environment variables into your application, and Cloud 66 will automatically replace them with a random string.
 This is useful to have Cloud 66 automatically generate values for secrets that you do not want to have committed into your repository.

-To use **AUTO_GENERATE**, you define any (editable) environment variable with the value `AUTO_GENERATE` or `AUTO_GENERATE_{number}` where number is the length of the value to auto-generate - ie. **AUTO_GENERATE_32**.
+To use **AUTO_GENERATE**, you define any (editable) environment variable with the value `AUTO_GENERATE` or `AUTO_GENERATE_{number}` where the number is the length of the value to auto-generate - ie. **AUTO_GENERATE_32**.

 When you deploy your application, Cloud 66 will replace these placeholders with a random string of the specified length (10 is the default length).

-Using this, you can safely commit your env file to your git repository without exposing the actual values of your environement variables.
+Using this, you can safely commit your env file to your git repository without exposing the actual values of your environment variables.

 ## Define referenced environment variable